antaldaniel/danielantal.eu/content/publication/money_functions/index.md

 +++
-title = "Lessons from the first year of the liberalized rail freight market for re-regulation" date = 1998-09-01T00:00:00 draft = false
+title = "The development of money functions" date = 1998-09-01T00:00:00 draft = false